 - Release for Use of Likeness and Research Release

 - Non-Prescription Sun-Protectant Application Release

-Cooking projects are a fun and integral part of the CDC curriculum.
+Gardening and cooking projects are a fun and integral part of the CDC curriculum.